 The Art Deco era of the 1920s called upon terrazzo for its limitless design potential.
 It complemented the modern curvilinear styles of the period and became the go-to design technique.

 Today with many material developments, terrazzo has progressively become a more cost-effective option.
-Most if not all terrazzo consists of recycled materials making it a popular green option as well.
-With its unlimited color range options, durability, and design flexibly terrazzo has earned its moment in the trend spotlight.
+Most if not all terrazzo consists of recycled materials, making it a popular green option as well.
+With its unlimited color range options, durability, and design flexibly terrazzo, has earned its moment in the trend spotlight.

 It looks like organic confetti to me, which I love!
 Forget the days of boring office building floors.
 This current trend is bringing with it lots of fantastic colors!
 Am I crazy for wanting a terrazzo countertop???
 It’s an idea I’m definitely flirting with!
-We can find this style inspiring all ranges of fashion including jewelry, so what better way to pay homage to the art of terrazzo then making something of our own!
+We can find this style inspiring all ranges of fashion including jewelry, so what better way to pay homage to the art of terrazzo than making something of our own!